getpopper/popper/docs/sections/cli_features.md

 The
 [PopperCLI](https://github.com/systemslab/popper/tree/master/popper)
-tool includes a `check` subcommand that can be executed to test locally.
+tool includes a `run` subcommand that can be executed to test locally.
 This subcommand is the same that is executed by the PopperCI service, so the output of its invocation should be, in most cases, the same as the one obtained when PopperCI executes it.
 This helps in